HectorRicardo/simple-music-app/README.md

 implementation.

-To understand the Android music app architecture, we first need to have in mind the three most important expectations that a decent Android music-playing app must
+To understand the Android music app architecture, we first need to have in mind that, in Android, a music app is actually a special type of a generic **media app**.
+A media app is a music/audio app or a video app, and can range from being very basic to offering advanced features.
+However, all media apps, regardless of their type and how basic they are, should fulfill this requirement:

+**Media app requirement**: While the app is in the foreground visible to the user, the media player (i.e. audio or video player) should be controllable not only from the app's UI, but also from external media hardware buttons and the Google Assistant.

+three most important expectations that a decent Android music-playing app must
 fulfill:

-  - **Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from these other places as well:
+**Expectation 1**: The app's music player should be controllable not only from the app's UI, but also from these other places as well:
   - the app's notification (your app should provide a notification for the player)
   - external media hardware buttons
   - Google Assistant

+Think of Spotify.
+You're able to play, pause, skip to next, etc.. from Spotify's UI.
+But you can also do these things from the notifications, and the Google Assistant.
-  - **Expectation 2**: Android Auto, Wear OS, and other custom apps should be able to control your app's player as well.
+And if you plug in an external speaker or headphones, you're able to **Expectation 2**: Android Auto, Wear OS, and other custom apps should be
+    able to control your app's player as well.
 In addition, they should also be able to access and browse the music library (songs, playlists, albums, artists, etc..) offered by your app.